navid-hz/fwk22-grupp3-backend/README.md

 npm run server

-### Connet to database

-add .env file in root and your database connection in it

 The server will start, and you should see a message in the console indicating that the server is running and listening on a specific port (e.g., Server is running on port 5000).